-Faculty and staff frequently serve as the initial contact person for students’ disclosure of experiences with sexual misconduct.
-Many students do not choose to file a report with law enforcement, often because they do not think the incident was serious; they are fearful of repercussions or retaliation; they are afraid of parents and friends finding out; or because they fear that they will not be believed or will be treated with hostility.
+Faculty and staff frequently often serve as the initial contact person for students’ disclosures of experiences with sexual violence.
+Many students do not choose to file a report with law enforcement, because they do not think the incident was serious; they are fearful of repercussions or retaliation; they are afraid of parents or friends finding out; or because they fear that they will not be believed or will be treated with hostility.
 If someone is sharing with you, they likely consider you a trusted advisor.

 - Thank them for telling someone.
 Acknowledge the act of disclosure and affirm that even telling someone about their experience takes strength and courage.
 You can simply say, “Thank you for trusting me and sharing that with me.”